-The International Data Corporation (IDC) an American market research, analysis and advisory firm, reports that with a 15 percent drop in consumer PC sales, the market is expected to fall 10 percent by the close of this year – the greatest decrease in history, according to the article.
+The International Data Corporation (IDC), American market research, analysis, and advisory firm, reports that with a 15 percent drop in consumer PC sales, the market is expected to fall 10 percent by the close of this year – the most significant decrease in history, according to the article.

 The article states that IDC had previously predicted a 9.7 percent decline after a slow sales showing of Windows 8.1.